-LOOP A R < 200mR FIX AND RESTART: The driver measured < 200mR for the loop A impedance.
-This is too low for the driver and must be fixed before the driver will finish the start-up diagnostics.
-Switch off, fix the fault and switch on again.
-LOOP B R < 200mR FIX AND RESTART: As above for loop B. LOOP A > 10R LOOP COULD CLIP: The loop is not open circuit but has a resistance of > 10R.
-This is too high and the driver will clip on output peaks.
-This is a warning and the driver will continue after 5 seconds.
-LOOP B > 10R LOOP COULD CLIP: As above for loop B. CHANNEL A OPEN CIRCUIT: This message is displayed if the loop is disconnected whilst the driver is operating (e.g. if a carpet fitter cuts the loop).
-The message is displayed on the front panel for 5 seconds and on the web interface.
-CHANNEL B OPEN CIRCUIT: As above for loop B. These are information message ges and do not indicate an error:
+LOOP A R < 200mR FIX AND RESTART: The driver measure too low for the drive the start-up diagnos again.
+LOOP B R < 200mR FIX AND RESTART: As above for loop E LOOP A > 10R LOOP COULD CLIP: The loop is not ope too high and the dri and the driver will c LOOP B > 10R LOOP COULD CLIP: As above for loop E CHANNEL A OPEN CIRCUIT: This message is dis driver is operating ( message is display web interface.
+CHANNEL B OPEN CIRCUIT: As above for loop E These are information messa ges and do not indi red < 200mR for the loop A impedance.
+This is ver and must be fixed before the driver will finish ostics.
+Switch off, fix the fault and switch on en circuit but has a resistance of > 10R.
+This is Iriver will clip on output peaks.
+This is a warning continue after 5 seconds.